pauleppers/StockAnalysis/README.md

         * Should we buy.
       * About
       * Source Code
-  c.
-Each of the pages for Stock will have a slider or some date range picker.
+  3. Each of the pages for Stock will have a slider or some date range picker.
 When these are changed the number of news stories will change and the timerange for the stock history will change to reflect.
 ## Results/Analysis
 1. We expect to see that as positive news count goes up stock goes up.
 2. See current stock prices